jnsmalm/gameplay-deprecated/README.md

 cd build
 cmake .. -G "Visual Studio 12 2013"
 ```
-If an error occur saying something like "Can't find source code:
+If an error occur saying something like "Cannot find source file:
 CheckFileOffsetBits.c", try running the cmake command again.
 Open the created
 Visual Studio solution and build as usual.